-These Standards apply to streetscapes located, standing, or growing within or upon any City of Boulder public right-of-way.
+These Standards apply to streetscapes public landscape located, standing, or growing within or upon any City of Boulder public right-of-way or park, and as specifically referenced in other City of Boulder codes.
 The streetscape requirements of this chapter are in addition to those set forth in Chapter 3, "Streetscape Design and Tree Protection," and applicable streetscape drawings in Chapter 11, "Technical Drawings," of these Standards and the B.R.C.
-1981
+1981.